ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_umbrella.md

     {% include tip.html content="If the key needs to be re-generated (usually required if the secret is misplaced), the Refresh button will allow you to generate a new API Key and Secret." %}

-7. Log in to the AD PC (10.2.1.18X) via your preferred method (Guacamole/RDP/vCenter Console) and click on Start.
+7. Log in to the AD PC (10.2.1.18X if connected to the GHI DC and 10.1.8.18X if connected to the SJC DC) via your preferred method (Guacamole/RDP/vCenter Console) and click on Start.
 Search for Active Directory Users and Computers and open the App

     ![](/images/Umbrella_SDWAN_2/82_aduac.PNG)